Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - This is different from ARM templete which is infrastructure as code
         - Stages: Defining, publishing and assigning
         - You can also apply locks to the blue print that even a user with owner level access can not change
+            - The lock can only be removed by unassigning the blueprint